Ambler

 Ambler is a cute town to walk around with easy access to Philadelphia

-Only 16 miles from Center City, Philadelphia, Ambler is rich in history and has a great town center with restaurants, bars, breweries, shopping, small businesses, movie theater, and theatre too!
+Only 16 miles from Center City, Philadelphia, and connected by the Regional Rail, Ambler is rich in history and has a great town center with restaurants, bars, breweries, shopping, small businesses, movie theater, and theatre too!

 Ambler is part of the Wissahickon School District and offers many parks and recreational areas, including a skate park, as well as a mini-downtown life.
 You may even catch me having a glass of wine at one of the lovely restaurants after I finish up work at my office.